neogeographica/singleplayer_scripts/scripts/userdata.md

 * Start up your Quake program.
 * Start a new game of the original campaign.
 * Make a quicksave.
+* Play a little more, then try reloading from the quicksave.
+Hopefully this works!
+(If not, we'll get to that.)
 * Quit out of Quake.
-* Check in the "id1" subdirectory of your Quake basedir, and see if a quicksave is there with the right timestamp.
+* Check in the "id1" subdirectory of your Quake basedir, and see if a "quick.sav" file is there with the right timestamp.

-If you see the savegame you created there (in "id1" under the basedir), then your Quake engine is **not** currently using a userdata directory and you can ignore the rest of this doc.
+If you see the "quick.sav" savegame you created there (in "id1" under the basedir), then your Quake engine is **not** currently using a userdata directory and you can ignore the rest of this doc.

 If you don't see the savegame though, you need to go find it!
 For the Quake engines in the table above it's probably in an "id1" subdirectory of the userdata directory shown in the table.

 So for example if you're using FTE, the savegame has probably been created in the "$HOME/.local/share/quake/id1" directory.
 For DarkPlaces it's probably in "$HOME/.darkplaces/id1".
-Etc. Once you've found the savegame you created, you know for sure what userdata directory is being used by your Quake engine.
+Etc. Once you've found the savegame you created, you know for sure what userdata home directory is being used by your Quake engine.

 You may benefit from this userdata feature if you have Quake installed in a system-wide location and shared by multiple users.
 However this behavior does have some downsides, since it can confuse users or programs (including the quakelaunch script) who expect the original Quake behavior.

+**!** Note that if creating or loading from the quicksave failed in the test above, then you should check whether your Quake installation's "id1" directory is user-modifiable.
+If it's not then you either need to change its permissions, or you may be in the precise situation where you do need a userdata feature in your Quake engine.

 ## What's the easy solution?

-The easiest solution is to turn off the userdata behavior if you don't need/want it.
+If you don't need/want the userdata behavior, the best and easiest solution is to turn it off.
 All of the Quake engines mentioned in this doc allow you to disable userdata with the "-nohome" commandline argument.

 If you want to make sure that the "-nohome" argument is always provided when you launch Quake, then make the "quake_args" option in quakelaunch.conf specify it.
 E.g. you could just have a line in your quakelaunch.conf that looks like this:
 ```